m-dobrowolski/angry-birds-clone/README.md

 # Simple Angry Birds clone

 A minimal physics-based Angry Birds–style clone built with Pygame (for rendering) and Pymunk (for 2D physics).

+This project was developed in my first semester of studies, for the course *Podstawy Informatyki i Programowania* (Introduction to Computer Science and Programming).
+The goal was to practice basic programming, physics simulations, and simple game development.

 ## Requirements
 - Python(3.11+ recommended)